How to present a KPI report

 Use visuals for your KPI report

 Slapping numbers on someone’s desk has about as much impact as throwing pasta at a wall.
 Some of it may stick, but the visual is far from endearing.
 Take some time when designing KPIs to consider your audience.
-Check out Anatomy of a KPI for some additional help on this front.
+For example, a leaderboard is a great way to present your Salesforce dashboards

 Schedule regular KPI updates